Petro Carbon and Chemicals Limited Enhances Industry Presence with Strategic Infrastructure Expansion - www.lokmattimes.com

 Petro Carbon and Chemicals Limited Enhances Industry Presence with Strategic Infrastructure Expansion

-PNN Mumbai (Maharashtra) [India], May 15: Petro Carbon and Chemicals Limited (PCCL), a large Indian Calcined Petroleum Coke (CPC) ...
+Mumbai (Maharashtra) [India], May 15: Petro Carbon and Chemicals Limited (PCCL), a large Indian Calcined Petroleum Coke (CPC) sector ...

 Mumbai (Maharashtra) [India], May 15: Petro Carbon and Chemicals Limited (PCCL), a large Indian Calcined Petroleum Coke (CPC) sector player, has taken a bold leap toward energy independence and sustainability with the successful commissioning of a cutting-edge 10 MW Waste Heat Recovery-based Captive Power Plant at its Haldia facility in West Bengal.
 This milestone is part of a larger strategic transformation, as PCCL gears up to expand its product portfolio with the upcoming addition of two new high-value offerings: advanced carbon materials.
 This will enable the company to serve a broader range of industries and reinforce its position as a fully integrated, future-ready carbon solutions provider committed to efficiency, innovation, and sustainable growth.